TW-ZJLin/FiniteDifference/README.md

 Case A:<br>
 Input: (x,y,neighbor)<br>
+//x,y:Numpy array with 1 dimensions <br>
+//neighbor:integer <br>
 Output: differentiations of y with respect to x <br>

 Case B:<br>
 Input: (y,neighbor)<br>
-Output: differentiations of y with respect to integer<br>
+Output: differentiations of y with respect to integer <br>

 The variable "neighbor" is used to determine how many data points are used to calculate the differentiations. <br>